DuyguA/Interspeech2025-Smooth-Operating-LLMs-for-Disfluency/README.md

 </p>

 ## Setup
-For firing up the experiment run `train.py` directly.
+For firing up the experiment run `run.sh` directly.
 Be careful that the script needs 2 GPUs, LLaMa and Conformer models will be placed to one GPU each.

 ## Citation